jdevfullstack-tutorials/single-display-arduino-project/README.md

 }
 ```
 The code will simply have the countdown
-but the individual functions for a certain
+but the individual function for a certain
 number can be used several times for your
 own version.
 Simply invoke the function
 inside the `void loop`.